vs49688/vsclib/README.md

 # vsclib

-C utility library, designed with linear allocators in-mind.
+C utility library.

 ## Goals

 * Provide useful functionality the C standard library lacks.
-* Be compatible with linear allocators (for games)
+* Strive to be compatible with linear allocators where possible.
 * Have no dependencies other than the C standard library.

 ## Notes